libvips/ruby-vips/README.md

 # ruby-vips : A fast image processing extension for Ruby.

-Note: ruby-vips git master is the development version and requires git master of libvips (the unreleased 7.29) as well.
-Use the 0.1 branch of ruby-vips for the stable version that works with released libvips 7.28 and earlier.
+Note: ruby-vips git master is the development version and uses features from git master of libvips (the unreleased 7.29) as well.
+You may prefer the stable 0.1 branch of ruby-vips.

 ruby-vips is a ruby extension for [vips](http://www.vips.ecs.soton.ac.uk).
 It is extremely fast and it can process huge images without requiring the